 |Insurable interest criteria||The insured individual should be present (alive) while the contract is being drafted.||The person/object being insured needs to be present when the contract is being drafted as well as when the loss occurs.|

 |Insured amount||An individual can choose the amount he/she wishes to be insured for||The insured amount is determined based on the actual value of the loss/liability|

-While both these products might have differences, it is a smart option to purchase a good insurance policy.
+While both these products might have differences, it is a smart option to buy a good insurance plan.
 Staying covered can offset liabilities and help one get the most out of their belongings.